-You’re a new health coach!
-You’ve finished your training and want to start seeing clients.
-But what to call your new health coaching business?
+You’ve received your health coaching certification and you’re ready to start seeing clients – but what are you going to call your new health coaching business?

 There are Only 2 Types of Names for your Health Coaching Business

 Let’s start by simplifying.
-There are only two types of names for your health coaching business:
+There are really only two types of names for your health coaching business:

 - A Business Name

 For example, a business name is like “Wellpreneur”, the name of my business and this website.
 That’s different than my personal brand site, AmandaCook.me which uses my name as the business name.